bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 variables comes useful sometimes e.g. to move into their values.

-# What are it's limits?
+# What are its limits?

 Not all the functions that are pure calculation are regular.
 E.g. `addressof` for any type and also `capacity()` for `std::string` and `std::vector` are not